floehden/NetAuto-Bootcamp/Topics/CI/Intro_github_actions.md

 This video provides a great overview of how to get started with GitHub Actions and build your first CI/CD pipeline.

 [Writing Your First CI/CD Pipeline on Github Actions](https://www.youtube.com/watch?v=Lj59I0NO7J8)

+## Final ToDo

+Post about your journey, what you learned on different platforms like LinkedIn, Twitter or any other of your favourite platforms.
+Follow up on your journey and share it with others!
+Use the Hashtags #NetAutoBootcamp #NetworkAutomation
+You can also tag us on LinkedIn with @netauto-group-rheinmain